sendelivery/serverless-todo/README.md

 Serverless Todo is a simple web app for keeping track of the things you have... _to do_.
 Built entirely for the purpose of getting practice with Next.js, AWS CDK, Python, and a few DevOps / Systems Design concepts here and there.

 > Is it perfect?
-Probably not!
+Definitely not!
 Tell me what I got right, what I got wrong - let's start a discussion!

 ---